cgeo/cgeo.github.io/send2cgeo.md

 - On the geocaching.com website you should now be able to see a "send to c:geo" button or icon at some places:
   - On the cache details page next to the "Send to my GPS" button
   - On the live map popup next to "Log Visit"
+  - On the search map sidebar next to "Send to Garmin"
   - On the search results page you will find send2geo as an icon left of the cache type icon in a row named "Send to c:geo"
+  - On the bookmark page left of the cache type icon
+  - On the recently viewed caches page left of the distance
 - Clicking this button/icon will add the specific cache to the queue for downloading to c:geo
 - Start c:geo on your device and go to a list of saved caches
 - Select Menu → Import → Import from send2cgeo